Lelsey159/Quotes/README.md

 ```

 ###  CONTACT US
-> if you have any issue with our website,dont hesitate to contact us lesley.hope@student.moringaschool.com
+> 1.If you have any issue with our website,dont hesitate to contact us lesley.hope@student.moringaschool.com
-> Phone Number: +254 771754165
+> 2.Phone Number: +254 771754165

 ## Code scaffolding